smoluck/SMONSTER/README.md

 - from [GitHub](https://github.com/smoluck/SMONSTER/blob/main/README.md#building-the-kit-from-github)
 - from [Gumroad](https://smoluck.gumroad.com/l/Smonster-v3)

-Enjoy the tools and please give some feedback on Foundry Forum thread or preferably via our [Dedicated Slack](https://join.slack.com/t/smonster/shared_invite/zt-1dkpid10n-QK4gn4UAk6iG5wv7ISEdnQ).
+Enjoy the tools and please give some feedback on Foundry Forum thread or preferably via our [Slack](https://join.slack.com/t/smonster/shared_invite/zt-1dkpid10n-QK4gn4UAk6iG5wv7ISEdnQ) or via [Discord](https://discord.gg/fqgWnbC).

 Thanks to the wonderfull Modo community and the [PixelFondue](https://www.pixelfondue.com/contributors) Contributor Team that have gave me a lot of support on this achievement.